uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 Services collect gender identity information to let individuals tell us who they are: how they should be identified and how they wish to interact with the world.
 Gendered experiences are complex and vary widely.
 Gender is a social construct and gender identity can be an integral expression of a user's sense of self.

-Services collect sex information to match documents for identity proofing purposes and to provide biological information in a clinical context.
-“Sex assigned at birth” or “sex listed at birth” is what it says on a person's original birth certificate.
+Services collect sex information to match documents for identity proofing purposes, on certain statistical surveys, and to provide biological information in a clinical context.
+“Sex listed at birth” or “sex assigned at birth” is what it says on a person's original birth certificate.
+“Legal sex” is what it says on any qualifying legal document.
 “Non-binary” is typically used when referring to gender identity, but many states now allow terms like `non-binary`, `X`, or `unspecified` on birth certificates.

 While the sex listed on a person's birth certificate or driver's license is often used as part of validating their identity, gender identity is generally more important for ensuring respectful and inclusive policies, interactions, and communication.